rhx/SwiftGtk/README.md

 ### Swift

-To build, you need Swift 3.1 (download from https://swift.org/download/ -- if you are using macOS, make sure you have the command line tools installed as well).
+To build, you need at least Swift 3.1 (Swift 4 works fine as well -- download from https://swift.org/download/ -- if you are using macOS, make sure you have the command line tools installed as well).
 Test that your compiler works using `swift --version`, which should give you something like

 	$ swift --version
 	Apple Swift version 3.1 (swiftlang-802.0.53 clang-802.0.42)